pscally1005/pscally1005.github.io/_posts/recipes/bread/2023-10-20-protein-flatbread.markdown

 - sandwich
 - toast
 - tortilla
 Description: This flatbread is a variation of 2 ingredient dough, with added spices and using some protein powder in place of flour.
-The casein and oat flour combo gives a great mix of protein and fiber, and they taste great together, especially with the added garlic and onion powder.
+The casein and oat flour combo gives a great mix of <a href="/misc/protein">protein</a> and <a href="/misc/fiber">fiber</a>, and they taste great together, especially with the added garlic and onion powder.
 This can be cooked on the stove as a flatbread, or baked into a pizza.
 This bread is best served warm.
 Instructions:
 - Mix flours, baking powder, salt, garlic, and onion in a medium bowl.
 Add in the yogurt and mix until fully combined